antalike/MemOS-Docs/content/en/memos_cloud/features/basic/multimodal.md

 1. When adding messages, upload no more than 20 files per request, with a single file size not exceeding 100 MB and 200 pages.

-2. When the number of files, single file size, or number of pages exceeds the above limits, the task will be judged as "Processing Failed".
+2. When the number of files, single file size, or page count exceeds the above limits, the current task will be judged as "Processing Failed".
 You need to adjust according to the limit requirements and re-initiate the request.

 ## 4. Usage Examples

 ### Upload Image Message

-**Using Image URL**
+**Use Image URL**

-When adding messages, you can directly upload the URL of the image.
+When adding a message, you can directly upload the image URL.

 ```python
 import os